meilisearch/documentation/guides/introduction/quick_start_guide.md

 Once the index has been created, the next step is to fill it with [documents](/guides/main_concepts/documents.md).
 These documents will be used and returned when search queries will be performed on MeiliSearch.

-Documents are sent to MeiliSearch in JSON format.
+Documents are represented in `JSON format`.

 To be processed, all documents must share one common <clientGlossary word="field" /> which will serve as [primary key](/guides/main_concepts/documents.md#primary-key) for the document.
 Values in that field must always be **unique**.